3D-LFM: Lifting Foundation Model: Results and Comparative Analysis

 \subsubsection{Combined Dataset Training}

-This study evaluates the 3D-LFM’s performance on isolated datasets against its performance on a comprehensive combined dataset.
-Initially, the model was trained separately on animal-based supercategory datasets—specifically \textbf{OpenMonkey}\cite{openmonkeystudio} and \textbf{Animals3D}\cite{animal3d}.
-Subsequently, it was trained on a merged dataset encompassing a broad spectrum of object categories, including \textbf{Human Body-Based} datasets like AMASS and Human 3.6~\cite{human36m}, \textbf{Hands-Based} datasets such as PanOptic Hands~\cite{panopticstudio}, \textbf{Face-Based} datasets like BP4D+\cite{bp4d}, and various \textbf{Inanimate Objects} from the PASCAL3D+ dataset\cite{pascal3dplus}, along with the previously mentioned animal datasets.
-Isolated training resulted in an average MPJPE of $\mathbf{21.22}$ \textit{mm}, while the integrated training method notably reduced the MPJPE to $\mathbf{12.5}$ \textit{mm} on the same animal supercategory validation split.
-This significant improvement confirms the 3D-LFM’s potential as a pretraining framework and underscores its capacity to adapt to and generalize from diverse and extensive data collections.
+This study evaluates the 3D-LFM’s performance on isolated datasets against its performance on a combined dataset.
+Initially, the model was trained separately on animal-based supercategory datasets: specifically \textbf{ OpenMonkey}\cite{openmonkeystudio} and \textbf{Animals3D}\cite{animal3d}.
+Subsequently, it was trained on a merged dataset containing a broad spectrum of object categories, including \textbf{Human Body-Based} datasets such as AMASS~\cite{amass} and Human 3.6~\cite{human36m}, \textbf{Hand-Based} datasets such as PanOptic Hands~\cite{panopticstudio}, \textbf{Face-Based} datasets like BP4D+\cite{bp4d}, and various \textbf{Inanimate Objects} from the PASCAL3D+ dataset\cite{pascal3dplus}, along with previously mentioned animal datasets.
+Isolated training resulted in an average MPJPE of $\mathbf{21.22}$ \textit{mm}, while the combined training method significantly reduced MPJPE to $\mathbf{12.5}$ \textit{mm} on the same animal supercategory validation split.
+This improvement confirms the potential of 3D-LFM as a pre-training framework and underscores its ability to adapt and generalize from diverse and extensive data collections.

+\textbf{Dataset Selection Rationale:} We selected animal-based supercategory datasets to demonstrate combined training's impact on underrepresented categories.
+We observed greater performance improvements in smaller, unbalanced datasets (as exemplified by PASCAL3D+: from $\mathbf{4.31}$ \textit{mm} to $\mathbf{1.1}$ \textit{mm} and OpenMonkey: from $\mathbf{19.45}$ \textit{mm} to $\mathbf{9.59}$ \textit{mm}) compared to larger datasets with sufficient balance among categories.
+Consequently, we see minimal gains in more balanced, larger datasets like AMASS (from $\mathbf{1.67}$ \textit{mm} to $\mathbf{1.66}$ \textit{mm}), underscoring the utility of combined training for enhancing performance in underrepresented and long-tail categories.